 The consensus and individual differences results for constructed data set 2 are presented in Figure 6.
 The consensus product configurations are quite similar.
 The individual differences are comparable for the two plots, which may be a bit surprising since MFA is not limited to orthogonal transformations.
 In the figure we also present the results based on the standardised MFA and as can be seen the individual differences now more or less vanish completely.
 This is natural since individual differences in Figure 3 are essentially corrected for by the standardisation.
 Still we see that the consensus is comparable to the other two.
 On the other hand, as also indicated above, the practice of standardisation may be questionable.

-For all the situations considered here, only two dimensions are used for visualisation.
+For all the situations considered here, only two componets are used for visualisation.
 This is natural for this type for idealised differences and for visualising the differences and similarities of interest here.
 For the real data sets to be considered next, the situation is different and some emphasis is also put on components beyond component 2.

 All the results based on the graphical displays are supported by the calculations in Table 2.
 Looking at the table more in detail, one can see that the individual differences are smaller for GPA than for MFA which is natural since GPA by definition tries to minimise individual differences.